 2013 Stephen Quake from Stanford University, USA for his pioneering work advancing biological measurement techniques.

 2012 Gina Turrigiano from Brandeis University, Waltham, USA for introducing the concept of homeostatic synaptic plasticity.

-2011 Michael Elowitz from the California Institute of Technology for his key studies on gene expression noise.
+2011 Michael Elowitz from the California Institute of Technology, USA for his key studies on gene expression noise.

-2010 Karl Deisseroth from Stanford University for his pioneering work on the application of microbial opsins as "optogenetic" tools in neurobiology.
+2010 Karl Deisseroth from Stanford University, USA for his pioneering work on the application of microbial opsins as "optogenetic" tools in neurobiology.